 The aquaculture projects represent a combined half-billion dollars in capital investment in two nearby towns on Penobscot Bay, about 100 miles (160 km.) northeast of Portland.
 Belfast and Bucksport, 23 miles (37 km.) apart and largely abandoned by heavy industry, find themselves at the leading edge of a food technology that could provide huge amounts of protein, sustainably, to a hungry planet.

 “We really do think that this is transformative not only for the region, not only for the state, but just in the way we feed people,” says Peter DelGreco, president and CEO of Maine & Company, a privately funded statewide economic development organization.

-DelGreco adds that the advanced RAS (recirculating aquaculture systems) technology underpinning both projects will produce healthy salmon that, unlike those raised in ocean pens, will not have been exposed to mercury, plastics or antibiotics.
+DelGreco adds that the advanced RAS (recirculating aquaculture systems) technology underpinning both projects will produce healthy salmon that will not have been exposed to mercury, plastics or antibiotics.
 Indoor farming could preserve wild fish.
 It could reduce the industry’s carbon footprint by blunting imports, now 90% percent of America’s salmon supply.